zeba-24/Lowcarbon.ai/README.md

 # Lowcarbon.ai
-## Created for the MMU sustainability Hackathon 2026
+## Created for the MMU sustainability Hackathon 2026 as part of the information & Education theme

 Lowcarbon.ai is a personalised web application designed to encourage users to think more consciously about their AI usage and its environmental impact.
 Our goal was to show that even small digital habits can contribute to a more sustainable future.